The Metropolitan Museum of Art (MET) is one of the most emblematic museums in the city of New York museums.

 It is very complicated and very subjective to recommend what to visit in a museum.

-However there are areas which, in my opinion, are a must.
+However, there are areas which, in my opinion, are a must.

 The clearest example is the Egyptian art.
 It is an impressive room, if they are not interested this type of art, I assure you stay amazed to see the many mummies, sculptures and parts of Egyptian temples.

-Is it necessary to visit the MET?
+Is it necessary to visit the Metropolitan Museum of Art?

 I think so, because it is very interesting.
 You have to go and spend at least 1-2 hours.
 Also as is included in the NY City Pass that way you will not have to spend more.